 Greek Life on HBCU Campuses

-Greek life is a defining feature of historically Black colleges universities (HBCUs) and Black culture on campus.
-Historically Black fraternities and sororities were established at HBCUs to offer Black students the opportunity to cultivate friendships and meaningful relationships, celebrate and honor Black culture, and contribute to the social and economic vitality of BIPOC communities.
+Greek life is a defining feature of historically Black colleges and universities (HBCUs) and Black culture on campus.
+Black students established HBCU fraternities and sororities to cultivate lifelong friendships, meaningful relationships, and public service.

 What Is the History of Greek Life at HBCUs?